saraswat/pcc/README.md

 We note the advantage of the pcc approach. pcc introduces probabilities orthogonally to clause selection.
 Hence there is no requirement that the probability distribution `pd` in `X ~ pd` be finite or discrete.
 Unfortunately, by tying probabilistic choice to clause selection, SLP commits to this special case.

+Also of interest is the work of William Cohen and colleagues [2] on using a personalized page rank technique for computing with stochastic logic programs.
+We hope to establish deeper connections in future work.

 TODO: Relate the work on unnormalized SLP to pcc.

 TODO: Investigate applicability of parameter estimation techniques [1,Sec 4] to pcc.

 ## Bibliography
-[1] James Cussins "Parameter Estimation in Stochastic Logic Programs", Machine Learning, 44, 245-271, 2001.
+[1] James Cussens "Parameter Estimation in Stochastic Logic Programs", Machine Learning, 44, 245-271, 2001.
+[2] William Yang Wang, Kathryn Mazaitis and William W. Cohen, "ProPPR: Efficient First-Order Probabilistic Logic Programming for Structure Discovery, Parameter Learning, and Scalable Inference", AAAI 2014.
 ## Tested with SWI-Prolog.

 EXAMPLE TRACE